Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Avery Brewer about 1 month ago
+Avery Brewer 5 months ago

 I strongly support option 1.
 As a light rail user, I would love to have access to a larger part of Phoenix.
 An expanded light rail means more residents can access more of Phoenix, as well as less traffic, pollution, and car accidents.